 The Substance Abuse and Prevention Specialist provides intervention and prevention activities.
-The specialist receives referral of students who have violated NTU Drug-Free Policy who are then required to attend the counseling/group sessions as a part of their continuation as a student at NTU.
+The specialist receives referrals of students who have violated NTU Drug-Free Policy and are then required to attend the counseling/group sessions as a part of their continuation as a student at NTU.
 The individual referrals are screened, assessed, and evaluated to develop a treatment plan.
-The Specialist also provides classroombased prevention education program in health education, which is designed to increase the student's knowledge about alcohol and drug abuse.
-Contact number is (505)387-7473.
+The Specialist also provides a classroom-based prevention education program in health education, which is designed to increase the student's knowledge about alcohol and drug abuse.
+The contact number is (505)387-7473.
 The Prevention Specialist is located in SUB 2nd Floor